baekoor/MarioML/README.md

 # MARIOML

 The pre-trained models are located under `./models`.
-To run these models use `./ppo-play.ipynb`.
-To train a new model use `./ppo-train.ipynb`.
+To train a new model use `./mario_train.ipynb`.

 ## Requirements (tested)